Dennis Edney: Career

 participated in a human rights panel about Omar Khadr's case at the nearby Manitoba Children’s Theatre.

 Edney was also presented with an award for his work from the Winnipeg Peace Alliance.

 Dennis Edney and Patricia Edney star in the 2015 Canadian documentary Guantanamo's Child: Omar Khadr, which looks at Edney's advocacy for Omar Khadr and features interviews in Edney's home, where Khadr resided as a guest after being released on bail in 2015.

+Edney died of complications from dementia on 30 December 2023, at the age of 77.